 By the time a person enters amphetamine detox treatment, his or her life and lifestyle have undergone devastating change.
 Amphetamine detox treatment programs are well versed at helping addicts take the first critical steps towards reclaiming their lives from addiction.

 Since addiction seldom happens over night but in stages, amphetamine detox treatment programs treat addiction in stages, starting with the drug’s physical hold on the body.
 From there, amphetamine detox treatment helps addicts replace the mental constructs that drive addiction with a healthy drug-free mindset.
 While it is possible to detox “cold turkey” and go it alone, the odds are stacked against the addict considering the type of lifestyle addiction breeds.

 Professional treatment helps you detox and recover safely.
-Call 800-405-2627 to find treatment today.
+Call 800-315-1376 (Who Answers?) to find treatment today.

 Amphetamine Detox Treatment vs. Going “Cold Turkey”

 During the course of amphetamine addiction, a person devotes increasing amounts of time, attention, energy and resources to getting and using the drug.
 Over time, his or her lifestyle undergoes considerable change to accommodate the “needs” of the addiction.

 Going cold turkey under these circumstances means abstaining from drug use while in the midst of the lifestyle that encourages ongoing drug use.
 Add to this the persistent drug cravings and the sometimes-excruciating withdrawal symptoms that come with amphetamine detox and addicts face nearly insurmountable obstacles throughout this crucial first stage of recovery.